Thanksgiving Side Dishes: Recipes

 Watching Salt and Saturated Fat?

-No matter what side dishes you're cooking for Thanksgiving, these tips will help you keep the sodium and saturated fat in check -- without compromising taste.
+No matter what side dishes you're cooking for Thanksgiving, these tips will help you keep the sodium and saturated fat in check -- without giving up taste.

-- Switch to olive oil or canola oil when possible instead of butter, shortening, or other vegetable oils with less smart fats (monounsaturated fat and plant omega-3s)
+Switch to olive oil or canola oil when possible instead of butter, shortening, (monounsaturated fat and plant omega-3s).

-- Use less butter or eliminate it if possible.
-Many side dishes call for butter and you can use a lot less for some of them and for others, you can eliminate the butter completely.
+Use less butter or get rid of it if possible.
+Many side dishes call for butter.
+You can use a lot less for some of them, and for others, you can leave out the butter completely.

-- Taste before you shake the salt.
-Many side dish recipes call for adding salt even when other sodium-containing ingredients are included such as bacon and broth.
+Taste before you shake the salt.
+Many side dish recipes call for adding salt even when other sodium-containing ingredients are included, such as bacon and broth.
 Don't add any of the salt called for and taste it at the end.
-Remember everyone can add salt if necessary at the table.
+Your guests can add salt if necessary at the table.